 While I always recommend spending as much time as you can in a new destination, often that’s simply not possible.
-Many cruise ships that dock in Riga give their passengers just one day to explore the city.
+Many cruise ships that dock in Riga give their passengers less than 24 hours to explore the city.
 So how can you make the most of that precious time?
 I’ve put together a one-day walking tour that combines the must-see attractions with a few of my own favorite spots.
 So skip that boring cruise ship tour and see Riga through the eyes of a local!

 8:00 am* From the ferry terminal exit, walk to the main road (Eksporta Iela) and cross at the light.
 Head east down residential Citadeles iela, away from the river, then turn right on Kronvalda bulvaris and follow the tram tracks towards Old Town.
 Leafy Kronvalda Park, one of Riga’s many green spaces, will be on your left.
 At the end of the boulevard, walk around the elegant Latvian National Theater on the left corner to the crosswalk next to the bridge.
 Cross over busy Krisjana Valdemara iela at the light and enjoy a peaceful stroll along Riga’s City Canal, once a moat that flowed outside the Old Town walls.
 Those medieval fortifications were torn down in the 19th century to allow for geographical expansion, and some of the stones were used to create lovely Bastejkalns Park.